guidedhacking/GH-Offset-Dumper/README.md

 Thank you to nlohmann and the contributors of [json.hpp](https://github.com/nlohmann/json)

-Thank you tobias and the contributors of [base64](https://github.com/tobiaslocker/base64)
+Thank you to tobias and the contributors of the single header [base64](https://github.com/tobiaslocker/base64) library

 <h3>Official GH Courses</h3>
 <ul>